Times Higher Education World University Rankings: Criteria and weighting

 On 13 September 2011, the Times Higher Education announced that its 2011–2012 list will only rank the top 200 institutions.
 Phil Baty wrote that this was in the "interests of fairness," because "the lower down the tables you go, the more the data bunch up and the less meaningful the differentials between institutions become."
 However, Baty wrote that the rankings would include 200 institutions that fall immediately outside the official top 200 according to its data and methodology, but this "best of the rest" list from 201 to 400 would be unranked and listed alphabetically.
-Baty wrote that the magazine intentionally only ranks around 1 percent of the world's universities in a recognition that "not every university should aspire to be one of the global research elite."
+Baty wrote that the magazine intentionally only ranks around 1 per cent of the world's universities in a recognition that "not every university should aspire to be one of the global research elite."
 However, the 2015/16 edition of the Times Higher Education World University Rankings ranks 800 universities, while Phil Baty announced that the 2016/17 edition, to be released on 21 September 2016, will rank "980 universities from 79 countries".

-The methodology of the rankings was changed during the 2011-12 rankings process, with details of the changed methodology here.
+The methodology of the rankings was changed during the 2011–12 rankings process, with details of the changed methodology here.
 Phil Baty, the rankings editor, has said that the THE World University Rankings are the only global university rankings to examine a university's teaching environment, as others focus purely on research.
 Baty has also written that the THE World University Rankings are the only rankings to put arts and humanities and social sciences research on an equal footing to the sciences.
 However, this claim is no longer true.
 In 2015, QS introduced faculty area normalization to their QS World University Rankings, ensuring that citations data was weighted in a way that prevented universities specializing in the Life Sciences and Engineering from receiving undue advantage.

 In November 2014, the magazine announced further reforms to the methodology after a review by parent company TES Global.
 The major change being all institutional data collection would be bought in house severing the connection with Thomson Reuters.
 In addition, research publication data would now be sourced from Elsevier's Scopus database.